Rachel Stamp: Critical reception

+Post band

+Will Crewdwon

-Will Crewdson and Sheheena Dax have also formed a band She Made Me Do It.
-They have released two EPs - "She Made Me Do It" and Garbos Pool, with an album due out in 2015 and in January 2015 supported Sigue Sigue Sputnik at Electrowerkz.
+Will Crewdson and Sheheena Dax formed a band She Made Me Do It.
+They released two EPs - "She Made Me Do It" and Garbos Pool and, in January 2015, supported Sigue Sigue Sputnik at Electrowerkz.
 John Robb (Louder Than War) made them his artist of the day in September 2013.

+Robin Guy

 Robin Guy has performed with various bands including Faith No More, Bruce Dickinson, Eric Faulkner's Bay City Rollers, Sham 69 and The Business.

+David Ryder Prangley

-David Ryder Prangley has performed with Adam Ant, Peter Murphy, Angie Bowie, Eric Faulkner's Bay City Rollers.
-In 2020 he released his debut solo album 'Black magic & True Love'.
+David Ryder Prangley performed with Adam Ant, Peter Murphy, Angie Bowie, Eric Faulkner's Bay City Rollers.
+In 2020, he released his debut solo album 'Black magic & True Love'.